-Facility level risk includes a range of data gathered in the field, including if there is accommodation, if the supplier uses subcontractors and if management is transparent.
+Facility level risk includes a range of data gathered in the field, including if there is accommodation for workers provided by the employer, if the supplier uses subcontractors and if management is transparent.
 As certain workers are more at risk of modern slavery and other forms of potential exploitation, the tool integrates disaggregated demographic data, including if migrant workers, homeworkers and other groups of more vulnerable workers are present.
 Furthermore, we have critical red-lines that automatically designate sites as high-risk.
-These are 1) SMC have Identified high-risk stakeholder on site 2) Critical non-compliances and 3) Designated high-risk countries.
+These are 1) SMC have identified high-risk stakeholder on site; 2) Critical non-compliance events; and 3) Designated high-risk countries.

-This risk assessment tool will inform the way we monitor and support our suppliers at tiers 1 and 2 of our supply chain, in the future we hope to adapt it to include further tiers.
+This risk assessment tool informs the way we monitor and support our suppliers at Tiers 1 and 2 of our supply chain.
+In the future we hope to adapt it to include further tiers.